confluentinc/demo-siem-optimization/instructions/abbreviated.md

 1. Go back to the Confluent Sigma UI tab.

 > What you are seeing here is a simple web interface for the Confluent Sigma.
 I mentioned earlier that the data being sent into Confluent in this demonstration was taken during a data exfiltration exercise.
-You may also remember that I said DNS was a favorite channel for exploitation by baddies.
+It turns out that DNS is a common channel for exploitation by baddies.
 So let's see if we can develop a sigma rule to exposes this.
 Data exfiltration likely means that someone has a bot or trojan inside our network and they want to send data out to a collecting server.
 One innocuous way to do this is make legitimate DNS queries from the trojan but encode the data in the DNS query.

 2. Go to the "Sigma Rules" tab and click the "+" sign to add a new rule.
 Paste the rule below and click the "Publish Changes" button when ready.
 Show the rule in "Sigma Rules".
     ```yml